Zondax/cosmos-sdk/crypto/docs/adr.md

 ## Consequences

 ### Backwards Compatibility

-> All ADRs that introduce backwards incompatibilities must include a section
-> describing these incompatibilities and their severity.
-The ADR must explain
-> how the author proposes to deal with these incompatibilities.
-ADR's submissions
-> without a sufficient backwards compatibility treatise may be rejected outright.

 This refactor will involve changes on how the module is structured, providing cleaner interfaces and easier ways to use and extend.
 The impact should be minimal and not breaking any previous generated data.